rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 ### `systemd` Targets (RUNLEVELS)

-`systemd` defines and relies of many different targets for managing the system.
+`systemd` defines and relies on many different targets for managing the system.
 We'll focus on only 5 of the main targets in this exercise.
 The 5 main targets explored in this section are listed here:

 1. poweroff.target
 2. rescue.target